Time-tagging data acquisition system for testing superconducting electronics based on an RFSoC and custom analog frontend: Data acquisition system architecture

 \section{Data acquisition system architecture}

-The \gls{rfsoc} on the ZCU111 development board contains a multi-core ARM processor capable of running a Linux operating system and is equipped with a high-speed memory interconnect for interfacing with the programmable logic.
+The \gls{rfsoc} on the ZCU111 development board contains two parts: a multi-core ARM processor --- the processing system, and a \gls{fpga} --- the programmable logic.
 The programmable logic interfaces with the \glspl{rfdac} and \glspl{rfadc} which convert between digital and analog signals.
 Custom firmware configures the programmable logic to perform real-time processing of digitized waveforms.
 A custom analog frontend interfaces the differential analog signaling used by the RF dataconverters with conventional single-ended cabling used for interfacing with experimental superconducting devices.

-The custom data acquisition system is shown in figure \ref{fig:arch}a, connected to a dip probe \cite{butters_digital_2022} housing a superconducting circuit in a liquid helium (LHe) dewar.
+The custom data acquisition system is shown in Figure \ref{fig:arch}a, connected to a dip probe \cite{butters_digital_2022} housing a superconducting circuit in a liquid helium dewar.
 A low-noise amplifier is included on each \gls{rfadc} channel of the analog frontend to reduce the requirements for external components when constructing experimental setups.
-More detailed discussion of the analog frontend is included in section \ref{sec:afe}.
-A block diagram of the firmware and how it interfaces with the software running on the multicore ARM processing system is shown in figure \ref{fig:arch}b.
+More detailed discussion of the analog frontend is included in Section \ref{sec:afe}.
+A block diagram of the firmware and how it interfaces with the software running on the multicore ARM processing system is shown in Figure \ref{fig:arch}b.
 The configuration and status of the various modules (e.g. gain/offset correction, sample discriminator, sample buffer, etc.) in the firmware are memory mapped, allowing them to be updated and monitored by the processing system (e.g. changing the gain/offset correction on one of the \gls{rfdac} channels, adjusting a threshold for the sample discriminator, or checking the number of samples saved in the buffer).
-High-speed bulk transfers of data are performed with direct memory access (\gls{dma}) which uses a dedicated address range separate from the status and configuration registers.
+High-speed bulk transfers of data are performed with \gls{dma}, which uses a dedicated address range separate from the status and configuration registers.